Skip to main content

 4.1 Overview

-This specification defines multiple complementary graph search algorithms for topology discovery.
-Implementations MUST support both breadth-first and depth-first algorithms and employ them in concert, as exhaustive topology discovery becomes computationally prohibitive as network size increases.
-The combination of these algorithms enables efficient discovery of immediate peers (breadth-first) and deeper paths (depth-first) while managing resource consumption.
+This specification defines two complementary probing modes for topology discovery.
+Implementations MUST be capable of supporting both immediate-neighbour probing and loopback path probing.
+Deployments SHOULD employ them in concert, as exhaustive topology discovery becomes computationally prohibitive as network size increases.
+Immediate-neighbour probing provides rapid discovery of the direct network neighbourhood; loopback path probing extends that view to deeper multi-hop paths.
+Combining both modes enables efficient topology coverage while managing resource consumption.

 4.2 Network probing